-President Trump has begun his presidency with a number of executive orders released in a whirlwind of announcements.
-Below you’ll find the full text along with summaries of some of the more notable declarations, as provided by the White House and Federal Register websites.
+President Trump’s presidency has included a number of executive orders released over his first 100 days.
+Below you’ll find the full text — along with summaries — of some of the more notable declarations, as provided by the White House and Federal Register websites.

 Feb.
 8: Trio of law enforcement-related executive orders

-One executive order announced Thursday directs the Justice Department to define new federal crimes, and increase penalties for existing ones, to further protect local and federal officers from acts of violence.
+Summary: One order directs the Justice Department to define new federal crimes and increase penalties for existing ones to further protect local and federal officers from acts of violence.
 Another order calls for the creation of a task force to reduce violent crime — even though the murder rate has declined sharply in recent decades — and a third is aimed at dismantling international drug cartels.
 Taken together, the directives, announced amid a national dialogue about racial bias in policing and appropriate police use of force, suggest that the White House wants to prioritize law and order and align itself closely with local law enforcement.
 (Associated Press)

 Feb.
 3: Fiduciary Duty Rule/Core principles for regulating the United States financial system

-Summary: President Donald Trump will halt an Obama administration regulation, hated by the financial industry, that requires retirement advisers to work in the best interests of their clients, while the new administration reviews the rule.
+Summary: President Trump will halt an Obama administration regulation, hated by the financial industry, that requires retirement advisers to work in the best interests of their clients, while the new administration reviews the rule.
 The president also will order a review of Dodd-Frank Act rules enacted in response to the 2008 financial crisis.
-Trump’s directive stalls the so-called fiduciary rule — set to take effect in April — that the Obama administration said would protect millions of retirees from being steered into inappropriate high-cost or high-risk investments that generate bigger profits for brokers.
+Trump’s directive stalls the so-called fiduciary rule, which was set to take effect in April, that the Obama administration said would protect millions of retirees from being steered into inappropriate high-cost or high-risk investments that generate bigger profits for brokers.
 (Bloomberg)

 Jan.
 30: Reducing Regulation and Controlling Regulatory Costs